|Course Length:||3 Years Full-Time|

-As a student in the Department of Media, you will benefit from our high-definition TV studios which come equipped with camera channels operated via either a studio configuration or hand-held setup, production galleries and control rooms with reference lighting, a Media Management system (Editshare) which ensures tapeless workflow and provides network storage for your work, and a fully independent talk back system to all studio areas.
-You can expect to use equipment such as vision mixers, HD routers, chroma key infinity walls and fully populated, motorised lighting rigs.
+As a student in the Department of Media, you will benefit from our high-definition TV studios which come equipped with camera channels that can be operated via either a studio configuration or hand-held setup, production galleries and control rooms with reference lighting, a Media Asset Management system (Editshare) which ensures a seamless tapeless workflow and provides network storage for your work.
+There is a fully independent talk back system to all studio areas.
+You can also expect to use industry standard equipment such as vision mixers, sound mixing consoles, a chroma key infinity wall, and fully populated motorised lighting rigs.

-Media editing booths are available, equipped with software such as Final Cut Pro and Avid Media Composer.
-Creative Edge also boasts an audio dubbing suite which enables you to access a sound mixing desk, as well as sound performance rooms to add audio dialogue replacement.
+Media editing booths are available, equipped with software such as Adobe Creative Cloud (Premiere).
+In addition to this, Creative Edge boasts audio recording studios which enable you to access pro-Tools HD with dedicated Avid mixing desks, as well as sound practice and performance rooms.

 You may have the opportunity to help bring Liverpool’s Sound City music festival to life.
 As part of an innovative partnership, Film and Television students at Edge Hill University are invited to film and edit footage of performances to create high quality videos of bands which are used by Liverpool Sound City to promote the festival worldwide.

 You may also wish to get involved with the Edge Hill Students Union’s online media platform, Vibe Media.
 This offers many different opportunities for you to volunteer and gain experience of working within a media environment, whether as a DJ or TV presenter, organising marketing and events, or reviewing the latest films or album releases.

 Depending on the number of students wishing to participate, representatives from the Guild of Television Cameramen may visit the University, providing training and also offering the opportunity (if you pass a practical test) to join the guild.
 There are also opportunities for you to work with a variety of organisations in a production environment, ranging from internships with educational trusts, such as the Liverpool Film Academy, to independent production companies such as LA Productions.
 Recent partners have included the Health and Safety Executive (HSE) and Everton in the Community.